-.03 OHCD requires all of its non-profit subrecipient organizations that are required to file Form .990 with the IRS to submit a copy of Form 990 annually to OHCD's Audit Unit, regardless of whether these organizations are required to submit an audit in accordance with OMB Circular A-0133, a financial audit report or are subject to any specific audit requirements per contract.
+.03 OHCD requires all of its non-profit subrecipient organizations that are required to file Form 990 with the IRS to submit a copy of Form 990 annually to OHCD's Audit Unit, regardless of whether these organizations are required to submit an audit in accordance with OMB Circular A-133, a financial audit report or are subject to any specific audit requirements per contract.
 Copies of any financial statements issued are to accompany the Form 990s.

-.04 OHCD requires all of its non-profit subrecipient organizations that are either required to have a financial audit performed by the Pennsylvania Bureau of Charitable Organizations and/or by other state(s) governmental entities, or choose to have such an audit done, to submit their audited financial statements to OHCD's Audit Unit annually, unless such organizations are also required to submit an audit in accordance with OMB Circular A-133.
+.04 OHCD requires all of its non-profit subrecipient organizations that are either required to have a financial audit performed by the Pennsylvania Bureau of Charitable Organizations and/or by other state(s) governmental entities, or choose to have a financial and/or a GAGAS audit, to submit such audit report to OHCD's Audit Unit annually, unless such organizations are also required to submit an audit in accordance with OMB Circular A-133.